capacitor-community/background-geolocation/README.md

 ### Android

 Set the the `android.useLegacyBridge` option to `true` in your Capacitor configuration.
 This prevent location updates from halting after 5 minutes in the background.
 See https://capacitorjs.com/docs/config and #89.

+On Android 13+, the app needs the `POST_NOTIFICATIONS` runtime permission to show the persistent notification informing the user that their location is being used in the background.
+You may need to request this permission from the user, see https://developer.android.com/develop/ui/views/notifications/notification-permission.

 Configration specific to Android can be made in `strings.xml`:
 ```xml